LaunchCodeEducation/lchs/src/chapters/css/css-locations.rst

    Let's step through what's going on in line 3:

    #. ``link`` is an HTML tag that tells the browser to connect the webpage to
-      what is inside the named file.
+      what is inside a named file.

-   ``rel``, ``type``, ``href`` are all HTML attributes that are required to properly link CSS and let the browser know that CSS is what is in the file and where the file is.
-   ``rel`` should be set to "stylesheet", because it designates how the link relates to the page. ``type`` will be set to "text/css" for all stylesheets.
+   #. ``rel`` describes how the link *relates* to the page.
+In this case, the
+      linked file provides style instructions, so we set ``rel`` to the value ``"stylesheet"``.
+   #. ``type`` tells the browser what kind of content is saved within the
+      linked file. ``type`` should be set to ``"text/css"`` for all style sheets.
+This tells the browser to expect CSS syntax when it opens the file.
-   ``href`` is where the programmer enters the path to the stylesheet that should be used for the page.
+   #. ``href`` provides the path to the CSS document as well as its name.
+The
+      path tells the browser where to look for the file it needs to open.

+      In this case, ``href="styles.css"`` tells the browser, "Look in the same folder as the HTML file, and open the document called ``styles.css``."

+      .. admonition:: Note

+         The ``href`` path can describe where a file is stored on a computer, or it can be a web address where the CSS code can be accessed.

 Order of Precedence
 -------------------

 Because there is an order of precedence to the location of CSS, it is important to be able to add or change CSS in all three locations.
 Programmers use this to their advantage if they want to be very specific with overwriting some CSS for one element.
 Inline CSS is highest in precedence with internal CSS being next and then external CSS is lowest.

+Inline > internal > external

+id > class > element

+inner style > outer style

 Try It!
 -------